 Air quality and noise

 In all respects, the emissions generated by the new bioproduct mill are lower than the limit values determined by the proposed EU directive on the limitation of emissions of certain pollutants into the air from medium combustion plants.
 The equipment and processes used at the mill represent the best available technologies (BAT).
-Even though the capacity of the new bioproduct mill is more nearly triple that of the previous pulp mill, it is having a positive effect on the quality of air in Äänekoski, particularly in terms of odorous compounds.
+Even though the capacity of the new bioproduct mill is nearly triple that of the previous pulp mill, it is having a positive effect on the quality of air in Äänekoski, especially in terms of odorous compounds.

 The bioproduct mill is delivering industrial symbioses to create an ecosystem that makes use of waste from the manufacture of the main products.
 The goal is for the bioproduct mill not to generate a significant amount of landfill waste.
 Achieving this goal will take several years after thestart-up of the bioproduct mill.